Nodal auxiliary space preconditioners for mixed virtual element methods

 Moreover, the following observations serve as additional contributions.
 First, we use the regular decomposition to provide an alternative proof that the lowest order conforming VE spaces form an exact co-chain complex in \Cref{thm:discrete exact complex}.
 Second, we observe in \Cref{sub: smoother} that the stabilization term that is common to virtual element methods has the sufficient properties to serve as a suitable smoother.
 Third, we used the smoothers to derive inverse inequalities for the lowest order facet and edge virtual element spaces in \Cref{cor: inverse inequalities}.

 This article is organized as follows.
 First, \Cref{sec: Preliminaries} introduces the relevant concepts from Sobolev theory, differential complexes, and VEM.
-In \Cref{sec: VEM Decomposition}, we place the lowest order VE spaces in the context of co-chain complexes and prove the discrete regular decomposition.
-The framework of auxiliary space preconditioning is introduced in \Cref{sec:auxprecond} with which we construct the preconditioner and prove its robustness. \Cref{sec:numex} contains the numerical experiments that validate the theory and showcase the performance of the preconditioner.
+In \Cref{sec: VEM Decomposition}, we place the lowest order VE spaces in the context of co-chain complexes and prove the discrete regular decomposition. \ekn{We note that the sections preceding \Cref{sec:cochain} primarily concern known results, whereas our main contributions are presented afterward.} The framework of auxiliary space preconditioning is introduced in \Cref{sec:auxprecond}; we construct the preconditioner and prove its robustness. \Cref{sec:numex} contains the numerical experiments that validate the theory and showcase the performance of the preconditioner.
 Conclusions are presented in \Cref{sec:conclusion}.